Published online Oct 16, 2022. doi: 10.12998/wjcc.v10.i29.10478

-Sixty-nine patients with PCCI who received endovascular interventional therapy and conventional nursing intervention were selected as the control group and 78 patients with PCCI who received endovascular interventional therapy and medical care linkage-based continuous management intervention were selected as the observation group.
-The incidence of postoperative complications and compliance and disease self-management behavior after six months of intervention, modified Rankin scale (mRS) and Barthel index (BI) scores in the acute phase and after one year of intervention, and recurrence within one year were compared between the two groups.
+Sixty-nine patients with PCCI who received EIT and conventional nursing intervention were selected as the control group, and 78 patients with PCCI who received EIT and MCLMM intervention were selected as the observation group.
+The incidence of postoperative complications, compliance and disease self-management behavior after six months of intervention, modified Rankin scale (mRS) and Barthel index (BI) scores in the acute phase and after one year of intervention, and recurrence within one year were compared between the two groups.

-The total incidence rate of postoperative complications in the observation group (7.69%) was significantly lower than that in the control group (18.84%).
-Scores for medical compliance behavior (regular medication, reasonable diet, and rehabilitation cooperation rates) and disease self-management behavior (self-will, disease knowledge, and self-care ability) in the observation group were significantly higher than those in the control group.
-After one year of intervention, the mRS score in the observation group was significantly lower, and the BI score was significantly higher, than the corresponding scores in the control group.
-The recurrence rate within one year in the observation group (3.85%) was significantly lower than that in the control group (13.04%).
+The total incidence rate of postoperative complications in the observation group (7.69%) was lower than that in the control group (18.84%) (P < 0.05).
+The scores for medical compliance behavior (regular medication, appropriate diet, and rehabilitation cooperation rates) and disease self-management behavior (self-will, disease knowledge, and self-care ability) in the observation group were higher than those in the control group (P < 0.05).
+After one year of intervention, in the observation group, the mRS score was significantly lower, and the BI score was significantly higher than those in the control group (P < 0.05).
+The recurrence rate within one year in the observation group (3.85%) was significantly lower than that in the control group (13.04%) (P < 0.05).

-The MCLMM can effectively reduce the incidence of postoperative complications after vascular intervention for PCCI and significantly improve the compliance behavior and disease self-management ability of patients.
-It can significantly promote the recovery of neurological function and daily living ability of patients, and prevent disease recurrence.
-Thus, it is worthy of clinical application.
+MCLMM can reduce the incidence of complications after EIT for PCCI, improve patient compliance behavior and disease self-management ability, and promote the recovery of neurological function.